Growing Brinjal in Pots:

 - Oriya: Baigan/Baigana.

 - Kashmiri: Waangum.

-Growing Eggplants will be good gardening time pass and the best kids’ project.
-What all you need is just some high fertile of soil, a container with enough growing space and draining holes, good quality seeds and a place that receives the necessary amount of sunlight.
+Growing Eggplants will be a good gardening time pass and the best kids’ project.
+What all you need is just some high fertile soil, a container with enough growing space and draining holes, good quality seeds, and a place that receives the necessary amount of sunlight.

 Possible ways for Growing Brinjal in Pots

 There are two ways to grow eggplant in containers:

 - Growing Brinjal in Pots using seeds: You can grow eggplant in containers using seeds.
 You can buy the seeds at the market or online.
 Sow the seeds on the container and grow them.

 - Growing Brinjal in Pots using transplantation: You can grow the eggplants by planting seedlings from the nurseries or gardening center.
 Growing eggplant using seedlings is bit easier job than germinating plants from seeds.

 Eggplant seeds sown in the seed tray don’t require direct sunlight for the first 1 to 2 weeks.
 You can place the containers in direct sunlight or shade as per the plant requirements.
 If your plant is not doing good in the sunlight you can keep it in the shade.
 If the growth not well in the shade you can place it in sunlight for 2 to 3 hours.

 Watering should only do on alternate days.
 Overwatering and under watering may spoil the plant.
 Water the plant as per moisture levels in the container.